 Keep in mind that when it comes to our cover, the wool will compress quickly – probably about ½” – where you sleep.
 This is considered normal usage or wear.
 Rest assured this will not affect the performance or comfort of the mattress, but you’ll likely be able to see where you slept.
 Even with a new cover, there is a very high likelihood that we would not resolve the issue with any discomfort.

 There is a perception that latex gets harder over time and it is related to softening in the material.
 While softening isn't visible -- like compression -- it will affect the "feel".
 This may lead to "bottoming out" in the mattress.
 Meaning, it may not provide enough comfort and the underlying support (slats/frame) may provide some of the feel therefore making the mattress feel hard and causing pressure on the body like the hips and shoulder.
 Some people may view this as the mattress getting harder over time.

 Spindle mattresses are warranted for 10 years from the date of receipt.
-Typically, this warranty covers compression in the latex greater than ¾” only.
+Typically, this warranty covers compression in the latex greater than 3/4″ in the latex only [not the cover].
 Keep in mind that no matter how durable the materials, all mattresses will soften.
 After all, we spend almost a third of our lives in bed.
 Normal softening is not covered under the warranty.
 Where you sleep, it is expected you’ll notice a 15-20% softening within 10 years.